cis5710/cis5710-homework/hw2a/README.md

 enforced by the autograder, and you can run `make codecheck` to perform these same checks yourself before submitting.

+## Schematic

+Draw a detailed schematic (by hand or computerized) of your hardware design for the divider.
+You should include signal names, module names, port names and bus widths.
+You can leave a module as a black box to simplify things, but then you should show elsewhere on the schematic what that black box does.
+Simple modules (muxes and any SystemVerilog operators you are allowed to use) can be drawn as in the lecture slides or as a simple box with a label; they don't need further elaboration.
+For the `divider_unsigned` module, you don't need to draw all 32 instances of the `divu_1iter` module, but should show **the first two and the last one** to demonstrate that you know how to wire them together.

+See also [the example schematic for HW1](../hw1-systemverilog/hw1-schematic.pdf).
+Grading of the schematics will be on a full-credit/no-credit basis.
+We won't rigorously examine the correctness of your design, but instead aim to give you quick feedback about obvious flaws.
+Still, it behooves you to invest time in your schematic to catch bugs up-front, instead of looking at waveforms or code.

+**Please make sure your PDFs are rotated correctly, and are not insanely huge resolution!** We will take points off for these since they make grading more difficult.

+When your schematic is complete, you can translate it directly into SystemVerilog.
+We encourage you to keep your schematic up-to-date as your design evolves, as it will help ensure your design works as required.

 ## Writing your code

 Begin with the `divu_1iter` module that does one iteration of the division